williamsmedina/williamsmedina/README.md

 ## Hi, people call me Willy 😊

-I am currently a Support Engineer, helping numerous companies resolve issues and concerns in various IT infrastructure and cybersecurity solutions.
+I am currently a Cybersecurity Analyst, helping numerous companies resolve issues and concerns in various IT infrastructure and cybersecurity solutions.

 ### Skills and Expertise:
 - **Microsoft Azure ☁️**